sanjucs/ml-tools/distributed/distributed.md

 # Distributed training in PyTorch

 ## DataParallel
-* Split mini batches of samples into multiple smaller mini batches, and run each of the smaller minibatches in parallel.
+* Split mini batches of samples into multiple smaller mini batches, and run each of the smaller mini batches in parallel.
 * Fundamental ops
 	* replicate
 	* scatter